 Submissions on this consultation have now closed.

-Accompanying the Bill is the Therapeutic Products Regulatory Scheme: Consultation document.
-The purpose of this consultation document is to help you to understand the draft Therapeutic Products Bill and to seek feedback on the provisions and key policy matters in the Bill.
+Accompanying the Bill was the Therapeutic Products Regulatory Scheme: Consultation document.
+The purpose of this consultation document was to help stakeholders understand the draft Therapeutic Products Bill and to seek feedback on the provisions, and key policy matters, in the Bill.

 Consultation closed on 18 April.
 We would like to thank the stakeholders who made a submission on the Bill.

 Ministry officials will analyse the feedback received, provide advice to the Government on the overall outcomes of the consultation and seek approval for any major changes in policy identified.
 We will then work with the Parliamentary Counsel Office to amend the Bill, as necessary, before it enters the parliamentary process.
 We expected there will be further consultation as part of the parliament process.